How to Ask Someone to Be Your Reference

 Once you’ve secured two to three references, provide them with details of the jobs you’re applying for.
 Some references will also find it helpful to review your brag sheet, resume, or cover letter to understand what skills you’d like highlighted and if they’re the right person to speak about them.

 After an employer reaches out to your references, be sure to follow up and thank them for their time and willingness to help you out.
-You can also keep them updated on whether or not you got a job.
+You can also keep them updated on whether you got the job.

 How to send your references to employers